Loading…

 OP16-060

-OP16-060Shop on TCGplayer Sengoku Purple is the slowest A-tier deck and the most polarizing.
+OP16-060Shop on TCGplayer Sengoku (Purple) is the slowest Tier 2 deck and the most polarizing.
 The Admiral finisher plan -- ramp Purple Don!! and drop Akainu as a game-ender -- works cleanly against mid-speed opponents.
-Against S-tier it's a different story.
-Yamato establishes board before Sengoku's engine turns on, and Nami's draw speed means she can see the Akainu turn coming and hold the right blockers.
-At locals and mid-level tournaments, Sengoku is a real A-tier choice.
-At top-8 tables with Nami and Yamato everywhere, the setup cost becomes a liability.
+Against S-tier it's a different story: Enel's disruption and Rosinante's tempo both threaten Sengoku's ramp turns before the Admirals land.
+At locals and mid-level tournaments, Sengoku is a real Tier 2 choice.
+At top-8 tables against the current S-tier three, the setup cost is a liability.

 OP16-001